 - This headband can run small and may feel tight

-Not sure which of the best earmuffs and ear warmers for runners you should get?
+Not sure which earmuffs or ear warmers you should get?
 Here are some frequently asked questions to help you understand how to choose the right ones.

 How Do I Keep My Ears Warm While Running?